anthonygauthier/jmeter-live-changes-config/README.md

 As of right now, I am aware of a few limitations;

 ### Issues
-* Everything that's not checked on the roadmap is not working.
+* When stopping the test, the API seems to cache sample results.
+They should be emptied. (#)

-* The `GET /api/threads AND /api/threads/{name}` endpoint seem to be returning 0 active threads (will be fixed in 0.0.3)
+++ Everything that's not checked on the roadmap is not working.

 ### Limitations
 * The `Live Changes Config` __must__ be declared at the root of your `Test Plan`